Il Fiorista

 If you came the first time and ordered the campanelle in white Bolognese, you already know that the house-made pasta is the anchor of the menu.
 It remains the dish most worth recommending, the cream-based white Bolognese is technically careful and avoids the heaviness that version of the dish can easily fall into.
 On a second visit, the case for going wider is strong.

 The thinly sliced lotus root, fried and dusted with pine pollen, is the kind of small dish that rewards attention: the pine pollen adds an unexpected, botanical note that makes sense given the restaurant's broader identity.
 The charcuterie plate is a reliable start if you are arriving with time to spare.
-For a main, the broiled Alaskan salmon over braised fennel and roasted cauliflower is worth considering if you have not tried it, the combination is less predictable than it reads on the page.
+For a main, the broiled Alaskan salmon over braised fennel and roasted cauliflower works if you have not tried it, the combination is less predictable than it reads on the page.

 For a returning diner, the practical progression is: open with the lotus root and a flower-forward cocktail, move to pasta, if the table is inclined, add the salmon rather than doubling up on carbohydrates.
 The menu format suits two diners ordering across categories more naturally than it suits a group trying to share evenly.